-might have done.
+162. I don't know if I blew the whistle about what was going on at the Dowans.
+I might have done.
 Giving my evidence to the Inquiry is the first time I've disclosed everything.
 I went to the police in Elgin about BHN from Calder House, but I wasn't taken seriously.
 I made the report before I had my aneurysm.
 I was going mad with depression and thought that I had to do something to put it to bed.
 The police interviewed him and he denied everything.
 He's in his seventies now.
-I gave the police a lassie's name - but I think she was actually in another home with me.
+I gave the police a lassie's name -- but I think she was actually in another home with me.
 I get confused.
 I thought was in there with me too, but maybe I'm wrong about that as well.
 It's either that, or she just didn't want to speak to the police about it.
 I do remember a boy called being in the home.
 He was from Glasgow.
-I should have given the police so name as well.
+I should have given the police 's name as well.
 He was very upset when he saw what his father had done to me.